aransaseelan/CostcoPriceTracker/README.md

 This script can be automated to run at regular intervals using GitHub Actions.
 The provided `.github/workflows/python-script.yml` file is configured to run the script every 12 hours.
 You can adjust this interval by modifying the cron schedule.

+## Request Based Costco Module

+There is a new workflow file which uses a request based approach to gather the valuable price and stock information.
+The Costco Canada API is currently allowed to anyone to call.
+This can change at anytime and the best way to go to these websites are by scraping them.
+This in turn requires more resources though if you require a fast way to gather information.
+The request based module is better.

+The IP addresses are also more likely to get banned through the request based module.
+It is using a TLS fingerprint through the Selenium UC framework but this is can obviously be clipped or banned at anytime.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.